flinn/hexo-deploy-parse/README.md

 # Parse.com deployer plugin for [Hexo](http://hexo.io/)

-**WARNING**: This plugin is only half-baked and setup for my personal use.
-If there is interest from others, I'm happy to complete things for others to make use of.

 With this plugin you can deploy your Hexo site be hosted on Parse.com, execute smoketests on your pages/blogposts, increment the values of "settings" objects stored on Parse, and easily extend your build/deployment/rollback process.

+**WARNING**: This plugin is only half-baked in many ways.
+If others show interest, I will contribute more features and fix any issues.

 ## Usage